All free-living life forms are made of cells. We are made up of many, many cells, as are the plants and animals that we can see around us every day.

-The majority of life forms on the planet are microscopic and unicellular – meaning that the entire organism consists of only one cell, and is too small to be seen with the naked eye.
-Unicellular organisms inhabit the soil, air, and water all around us, some even reside within our own bodies.
-Pondlife is an effort to document these organisms as the complex living creatures that they are and make them accessible to as many people as possible.
+The majority of life forms on our planet are microscopic and unicellular – meaning the entire organism consists of only one cell, and is too small to be seen with the naked eye.
+Unicellular organisms inhabit the soil, air, and water all around us.
+Some even reside within our own bodies.
+Pondlife is an effort to document unicellular organisms as the complex living creatures that they are and make them accessible to a wide audience.

 Sally has a B.Sc. with Honors in botany from the University of Melbourne in Australia (although she's from New Zealand), and a Ph.D. in genomics and molecular biology from New York University.
-Sally has studied the biology of microbial organisms and parasites for the last eight years.
-She is an experienced science communicator and documentarian working in film, TV, radio, social media, and print.
-Please contact Sally if you would like to collaborate on a project.
+She's currently a postdoctoral research scholar at the American Museum of Natural History in New York.